by Olga Maystruk, Designer and Brand Strategist, and

 A head CT and pelvic ultrasound were performed and found to be normal.
 The attending ED physician administered a local anesthetic with epinephrine, prepped the wound, and closed it with a single layer of eight sutures.
 The physician’s note stated: “Explored for foreign body, but nothing was found.”

-Two days after the visit with Pediatrician A, the patient was taken to a different ED with urinary incontinence, worsening of the wound appearance and discharge, and a fever of 104 degrees.
+Two days after the visit with Pediatrician A, the patient was taken to a different ED with urinary incontinence, worsening of the wound appearance and discharge, and a temperature of 104 degrees.
 A CT scan of the abdomen/pelvis showed a fascial defect between the child's rectus abdominis and external oblique muscle.

 The patient was taken emergently to the operating room, where a pediatric surgeon found extensive necrotizing fasciitis and soft tissue infection of the left groin and abdominal wall into the extra peritoneal space.
-Additionally, a 3x7 cm piece of cloth-like material, possibly from the patient’s clothing during the bicycle accident, was discovered embedded deep in the wound between the rectus abdominal muscle and external oblique muscle.
+Additionally, a 3x7 cm piece of cloth possibly from the patient’s clothing during the bicycle accident, was discovered embedded deep in the wound between the rectus abdominal muscle and external oblique muscle.

 Four days after surgery, the patient underwent a CT cystogram which showed an extraperitoneal bladder leak, an injury likely from the bicycle accident.